 The payable date refers to the date that any declared stock dividends are due to be paid out.
 The last payable date refers to the previous date the fund paid out dividends.

-Last Day to trade the ETF in order to be eligible for the Distribution
+Last Day to Trade for the ETF to be eligible for the Distribution

-A maximum drawdown (MDD) is the maximum observed loss from a peak to a trough of a portfolio, before a new peak is attained.
-Maximum drawdown is an indicator of downside risk over a specified time period.
+A maximum drawdown (MDD) is the maximum observed loss from a peak to a trough of a portfolio before a new peak is attained.
+Maximum drawdown is an indicator of downside risk over a specified period.

 Source: Investopedia